Skip to main content

 • A popping sensation in the knee

-If you’re experiencing any of these symptoms, it’s crucial that you call the Woodlands Center for Special Surgery to make an appointment with Dr. Jordan or Dr. Ciaglia to schedule your consultation and determine the best course of treatment.
+If you’re experiencing any of these symptoms, it’s crucial to call the Woodlands Center for Special Surgery to make an appointment with our team and schedule your consultation to determine the best course of treatment.

 If surgery is needed, either another piece of your tissue will be used or tissue from a donor.
 This is called a graft, and it acts as your new ACL and replaces your torn ligament.